 Tie on your apron and learn the art of Umbrian under the guidance of your chef.
 Each cooking class includes the preparation of local in-season ingredients, many of which will have come straight from the property’s organic vegetable garden.
 Can’t get fresher than that!
-Along with your chef, you will pick up tips and techniques while preparing healthy and hearty Umbrian cuisine.
-Let’s start with antipasto, which may be a spicy farro or lentil soup, quick toasted bruschette with garlic, tomatoes or chicken liver paté, or even a sformatino di fave e pecorino, a baked fava bean and pecorino custard.
-Then of course, on to pasta.
-Pasta is a staple in Italian cuisine and especially here in Umbria where you’ll see thick strands of hand-rolled pasta served with mushrooms, seasonal vegetables or local game.
-Along with your chef, learn the secrets of mixing, rolling and cutting the various pastas of the region and creating delicious seasonal sauces – funaro pasta with porcini, stringozzi with wild asparagus, or umbrici con sugo finto, umbrici pasta with imitation meat sauce and pecorino.
-Main dishes favor simply prepared local meats, but might also include rabbit cooked in the manner of porchetta, stuffed with wild fennel and garlic; lard-studded sirloin with Sagrantino sauce; or steamed baccalà with chickpeas and crispy rosemary.
+Along with Chef Salvatore, you will pick up tips and techniques while preparing healthy and hearty Umbrian cuisine.
+Let’s start with antipasto, which may be a spicy farro or lentil soup, quick-toasted bruschette with garlic, tomatoes or chicken liver paté, or even sformatino di fave e pecorino, a baked fava bean and pecorino custard.
+Fresh pasta, a staple in Italian cuisine, is always part of the hands-on cooking classes.
+Learn how to mix and roll out thick strands of pasta served with mushrooms, seasonal vegetables, meat sauce – and even truffles.
+Under the guidance of Chef Salvatore, you will also learn how to prepare funaro pasta with porcini, stringozzi with wild asparagus, or umbrici con sugo finto, umbrici pasta with a special sauce and pecorino.
+Main courses favor simply prepared meat like rabbit or pork – stuffed with wild fennel and garlic with a Sagrantino wine sauce.
+Fish is also plentiful with baccalà with chickpeas and rosemary.
 There are lots of vegetarian options too, as local vegetables and grains abound.
-And each cooking class has a sweet ending with delicious sweet bites such as: budino di castagne, cold chestnut pudding, amaretti and chocolate tartlets, or the famous torzetti – hard almond biscuits perfect for dunking in a glass of chilled Sagrantino.
-Following each cooking class, everyone enjoys the foods that were made in class together with a toast of local red or white wine or soft drinks for children or non-wine drinking guests.
-We always cater to any food likes, allergies and dietary restrictions.
+And each cooking class has a sweet ending with delicious desserts such as: budino di castagne, cold chestnut pudding, amaretti and chocolate tartlets, or the famous torzetti – almond biscuits perfect for dunking in a glass of chilled Sagrantino wine.
+Following each cooking class, everyone enjoys the foods that were made in class together with a toast of local red or white wine.
+Special gluten-free and vegetarian menus are always available upon request.

 Perugia, the capital of Umbria is a town known around the world, which still holds on to its ancient past.
-It is home to the 14th-century University of Perugia, one of Italy’s oldest and most well-respected educational institutions, a weave of ancient architecture and student caffès that bustle with life at all hours.
-The town’s main piazza, Piazza IV Novembre, is surrounded by splendid ancient buildings and is said to be Perugia’s most attractive square.
+It is home to the 14th-century University of Perugia, one of Italy’s oldest and most well-respected educational institutions, a weave of ancient architecture and caffès that bustle with life morning till night.
+The town’s Piazza IV Novembre is surrounded by splendid ancient buildings and and monuments.
 Landmarks include the Fontana Maggiore, a medieval fountain that was built in the 12th century by sculptors Nicola Pisano and Giovanni Pisano, the Galleria Nazionale dell’Umbria brimming with local art, and the Cattedrale di San Lorenzo, Perugia’s Gothic cathedral.
-There are endless bars, caffès and trattorias where you can take a front row seat on the terrace, order an aperitivo, Prosecco, spritz or vino bianco and watch the world go by.
+There are endless bars, caffès and trattorias where you can take a front row seat on the terrace, order an aperitivo, Prosecco, spritz or vino bianco, and watch the world go by.

 Travel through Umbrian hills and into Pienza, a delightful Medieval town set just across the border in Tuscany.
 Its piazza boasts a curious trapezoidal main square, Palazzo Piccolomini, and a historic Duomo and tiny streets with pedestrian access only.
-But Pienza is best known for its Pecorino cheese.
+Pienza is also best known for its Pecorino cheese.
 Artisan cheese makers display rounds of their prized sheep’s and goat’s cheese.
-Shopkeepers are up for discussion while they dole out complimentary samples of Pecorino (soaked in wine, aged in ashes, wrapped in grape leaves, and spiked with truffles to name but a few).
-Continue along cobblestone streets – no cars allowed- lined with artisan shops selling Italian linens and terracotta hand-made pottery.
+Shopkeepers discuss the history of cheese while they dole out complimentary samples of Pecorino – soaked in wine, aged in ashes, wrapped in grape leaves, and spiked with truffles – to name but a few variations.
+Continue along cobblestone streets – no cars allowed – lined with artisan shops selling Italian linens and handmade terracotta pottery.
 Quaint, quiet and off the tourist track, Pienza makes for the perfect day trip.

 Itinerary ~ 5 Days, 4 Nights